 While some specialties will experience a decrease in travel opportunity over the course of the next year, others such as surgical, oncology, cardiology, and behavioral health may peak post-COVID.
 With Elective surgeries being halted for so long, many patients will be looking to reschedule surgeries they had anticipated undergoing the previous year.
 Many Patients also chose to forgo routine, preventative care screenings during the pandemic for fear of contracting the virus in medical settings.
 This may lead to an increase in diagnoses such as cancer, heart disease, and diabetes patients become more comfortable after receiving the vaccine to return for their annual visits.
 The pandemic also created many new emotions for patients, such as fear, anxiety, stress, anger, sadness, and regret.
 Behavioral health nurses will be integral in helping patients recover from the aftermath of COVID-19.

 Let’s not forget per diem nurses as well.
 According to SIA, “The per diem nurse market has grown due to the demand for nurses in the pandemic.
 We project Technological advancements are making per diem nurse staffing easier for clients and candidates.
 (For example, once a nurse has already been credentialed to work at a facility, selecting assignments can often easily be done via mobile app) ...
 The per diem nurse market has grown due to the demand for nurses in the pandemic.
 We project that demand to continue to drive growth this year, with the market retracting next year”.

-The pandemic may have also increased the number of people becoming nurses.
+The current trends in nursing has increased the number of people becoming nurses.
 Nurses are regarded as heroes due to their responsibility throughout the pandemic, and pay has increased to show appreciation for their hard work.
 The recognition from this past year may generate higher interest in the nursing profession.